EDCD/EDDI/VoiceAttack.md

   * {INT:EDDI material donated amount} The amount of the donated material
   * {TXT:EDDI material donated name} The name of the donated material

+### Material inventory
+Triggered when you obtain an inventory of your current materials.
+To run a command when this event occurs you should create the command with the name ((EDDI material inventory))

+Variables set with this event are as follows:

 ### Message received
 Triggered when you receive a message.
 To run a command when this event occurs you should create the command with the name ((EDDI message received))